Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 10. Ensure Plant-Based Protein Shake

-- Lead Level: 132% over limit
+- Lead Level: 132% of daily limit

 - Type: Plant-based RTD shake